-Bathroom Lock Requirements
+Bathroom Door Lock Requirements

 Bathroom locks are primarily for privacy; they're not generally designed to provide any real security.
 There are however a few things which are required when you're buying new furniture for a bathroom door, and they're often overlooked.